Safety Encoders: Using Encoders in Functional Safety Design

 It is important to remember that safety level of the system is only as good as its least-reliable element.
 Linking a SIL3 encoder to components that have lower safety ratings will not result in a SIL3 system.
 Dynapar offers SIL2 PLd and SIL3 PLe rated encoders for functional safety

 Functional Safety Standards

 Although the individual functional-safety standards specify performance for components, functional safety is implemented in the operation of the equipment.
 A safe machine is defined as one that operates within parameters that ensure safe operation.
 Any time the equipment, control logic, and or operators attempt to operate the machine outside of those parameters, the safety components should prevent further action and place the equipment in a known safe state.

 - IEC EN 61508 Parts 1 to 3: Core functional safety standard, applied widely to all types of safety critical electrical/electronic/programmable systems (E/E/PS) and to systems with a safety function incorporating E/E/PS.
 Defines the Safety Integrity Level (SIL) safety rating framework.

 - IEC 61800-5-2: Adjustable speed electrical power drive systems, safety requirements, functional.
 Defines safety-rated drive functions such as SLS, SDI, and SLI.

 - IEC 62061: Safety of machinery, functional safety of safety-related E/E/PS; based on EN 61508.

 - ISO 13849-1, -2: Safety of machinery, safety-related parts of control systems.
-Non-technology dependent standard for control system safety of machinery.
-Defines the Performance Level (PL) safety rating framework.
+A non-technology dependent standard for control system safety of machinery.
+It defines the Performance Level (PL) safety rating framework.